mattybwoy/Airport-Javascript/README.md

 ```
 ## Progress so far
 - Started writing tests for the above user stories up to user story 3.
 Javascript written accordingly to pass said tests.
+- Have introduced a spy as a plane to simulate plane class.
-- Next is to introduce spies to replicate Weather class and random method.
+- Next step is to create the random weather class for next user story.

 ## Installation